open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 ### Pre-evaluation

-So client-side flag evaluation is slow, but we've also seen that the inputs into that flag evaluation - the evaluation context - are fairly static for client-side apps, and that means the *results* of flag evalution are fairly static too.
+So client-side flag evaluation is slow, but we've also seen that the inputs into that flag evaluation - the evaluation context - are fairly static for client-side apps, and that means the *results* of flag evaluation are fairly static too.

 How do we handle an expensive operation with fairly static results?
 We add caching!
 And that's what most client-side feature flagging frameworks do.
 Specifically, they do an optimistic pre-evaluation of all the feature flagging decisions that might be needed and then cache those decisions.
 Then whenever client-side code needs to make a flagging decision the framework simply returns the pre-evaluated result from its local cache.